 Inside there's a classy cabin, with all the usual upmarket materials you'd expect from a Porsche.
 It uses the same platform as the VW Touareg, and feels built to last.

-The 83.1mpg plug-in S E-Hybrid and new V8-powered S Diesel models are particular highlights of the Porsche Cayenne range, and although most owners will never discover it, the Cayenne is equally mighty off the road as it is on it.
+The 83.1mpg plug-in S E-Hybrid, new V8-powered S Diesel and V6 twin-turbo GTS models are particular highlights of the Porsche Cayenne range, and although most owners will never discover it, the Cayenne is equally mighty off the road as it is on it.
 On the road it is almost untouchable, and would give some genuine sports cars a real run for their money – especially in 500bhp Cayenne Turbo and 562bhp Turbo S form, where it can complete the 0-60mph dash in only 4.4 and 4.1 seconds respectively.